- This event has passed.

-This celebration of women’s voices will feature 2 local women’s choir performances featuring the powerful harmonies of Nîpisîy ᓂᐱᓯᕀ, who will also finish the evening with a solo performance.
+This celebration of women’s voices will feature 3 local women’s choir performances featuring a shared Cree choral arrangement by Sherryl Sewepagaham and the powerful harmonies of Nîpisîy ᓂᐱᓯᕀ, who will also finish the evening with a solo performance.

 Nîpisîy, an Indigenous women’s ensemble blending Indigenous tradition and contemporary vocal harmonies with rhythms in the spirit of happiness, health and healing.
 Nîpisîy, meaning willow in Cree, perfectly embodies the authentic intention of combining four veteran vocalists to create a powerful and melodic collaboration which intertwines the strength of women’s voices.

 Debbie Houle is a Métis mother of two from the Elizabeth Métis Settlement and has been working as an artist and community builder in Edmonton’s Indigenous community for 30 years.
 In her full-time role as a Liaison Officer with Alberta Indigenous Relations she works with First Nations communities in Alberta administering the First Nations Development Fund and the Residential School Community Research Grant.